 Raft building involves using a selection of materials provided to build a floating raft or platform on which you can stand or sit.
 The aim can be just to successfully build something that floats, get to the other side of a lake or river, or to race against another group.

 The construction of a raft involves tying or lashing wooden poles, barrels and other materials together with rope.
-The knots you use for raft building will ensure that everything stays together, or perhaps not.
+The knots you use will ensure that everything stays together, or perhaps not.

 Raft Building Designs